 A woman in Michigan recently pled guilty to bankruptcy fraud.
 Wait, jail?
 Bankruptcy is just forms, right?
-Just before filing bankruptcy, she had received a $12,000 workers’ compensation award, then made it disappear, then lied about the whole thing.
+Just before filing bankruptcy, she had received a $12,000 workers’ compensation award.
+She, then made it disappear.
+After that, she lied about the whole thing.
 Now she faces five years in prison, $250,000 fine, or both.